MalikFikret/Office-Projects-Portfolio/README.md

 # 📊 Microsoft Office Professional Portfolio

-A curated collection of documents and presentations showcasing advanced proficiency in Microsoft Word and Microsoft PowerPoint.
+A professional portfolio highlighting advanced layout design, structural formatting, and high-quality visual communication standards across Microsoft Word and PowerPoint.
 ### 🖼️ Visual Showcase

 Click on any preview to view the full document.